mr-devs/compliance_data_model/README.md

 Here is a list of everything:
 - `return_possible_actions` : the convenience function.
 Pass one of `['user', 'tweet', 'drop', 'scrub_geo']` to return a set of the types of action messages parsed by the related class object
 - `ComplianceBase` : the base data class.
-All data objects must first pass through this.
-It's main purpose is to distinguish different types of compliance objects from one another.
+It's main purpose is to distinguish different types of compliance objects from one another, so it is a good idea to pass everything through this before any of the below objects.
 - `TweetAction` : handles action messages related to tweets.
 E.g., delete tweet, tweet edit, etc.
 - `UserAction` : handles action messages related to user.
 E.g., delete user, protect user, etc.
 - `DropAction` : handles action messages related to dropped tweets.
 They are: drop tweet and undrop tweet.